Frequently Asked Questions

-If you are a MSc student from outside EU/EFTA, your participation fee is already included in your tuition fee.
+If you are a MSc student from outside EU/EFTA, your registration fee is already included in your tuition fee.

-If you are not accepted for your studies, you can cancel your registration for the AID without costs before July 20th.
-After that, we will charge thirty percent of your fee until July 30th.
-If you cancel your registration after July 30th, we will charge all the costs and you will not receive any refund.
+If you are not accepted for your studies, you can cancel your registration for the AID without costs before July 23rd.
+After that, we will charge all the costs and you will not receive any refund.

 Yes, you can!
-The W'Meet U programme is organised by another department of WUR to help students with non-Dutch prior education to adjust to the Dutch systems.
-We have adjusted our programmes so that you can participate in both the AID and W'Meet U.
+The W'Meet U program is organized by another department of WUR to help students with non-Dutch prior education to adjust to the Dutch systems.
+We have adjusted our programs so that you can participate in both the AID and W'Meet U.

 The student associations work closely together with the AID to organize an amazing introduction week.
-You will have dinner several times at the associations and you will be able to visit the association presentations to find out what these associations are.
-They will also provide nice items during Saturday's brunch and participate in the Campus Games, Crazy88 and Workshops.
+The associations will be present at various program parts, and you will be able to visit the association presentations to find out what these associations are.
 The AID offers you the possibility to discover whether you want to join an association and which one.

-Participating in the AID will guarantee you of four days full of fun activities!
-Among others, we will organise Online Festival, a FrieslandCampina Sports Day and a Pubquiz!
+Participating in the AID will guarantee you four days full of fun activities!
+Among others, we will organize a cycling tour, a FrieslandCampina Sports Day and a pubquiz!
 We will also provide you with a nice group and two mentors who will guide you through the week.
 You will get to know fellow students, the associations and all that Wageningen has to offer.
 We will take care of your lunch and dinner during the AID and introduce you to your new student life.
 All in all there are only advantages to be mentioned of participating in what will be your best week ever!

-We strive for making groups in which only students of the same study are placed.
+In your AID group, you will have other people of your study.
 You will also be given the opportunity to meet fellow students during the study day.

 For exchange students, this is a bit different.
 As you do not follow courses of one degree, we will try to place you with another exchange student.
 During the study day, the focus will be on understanding the Dutch systems.